Overview of Tick Paralysis

 Tick paralysis (toxicity) is an acute, progressive, symmetrical, ascending motor paralysis caused by salivary neurotoxin(s) produced by certain species of ticks.
 With some species, other signs of systemic "single organ" toxicity (eg, cardiac, airway, bladder, lung, esophagus, etc) may be seen separate to or within the classic paretic-paralysis presentation.
 People (usually children) and a wide variety of other mammals, birds, and reptiles may be affected.
 Human cases of tick paralysis caused by the genera Ixodes, Dermacentor, and Amblyomma have been reported from Australia, North America, Europe, and South Africa; these three plus Rhipicephalus, Haemaphysalis, Otobius, and Argas have been associated with paralysis to varying degrees in animals.

 This toxicity is unique, because it is a pulsed toxin flow associated with repeat tick feeding over a set period of time.
 Animals are generally affected by paralysis, but there are also very odd presentations of associated toxicity.
 Deterioration can be unpredictable and rapid in some cases, and some animals may have prolonged and unexplainable recovery.
-Very severe cases require access to ICU facilities for artificial ventilation to maximize recovery rates, and generally, only tick removal and use of TAS and antibiotics have a major effect on overall mortality.
+Very severe cases require intensive care, including artificial ventilation, to maximize recovery rates, and generally, only tick removal and use of tick antitoxin serum (TAS) and antibiotics have a major effect on overall mortality.

 The potential to induce paralysis has been demonstrated, described, or suspected in 64 species of ticks belonging to 7 ixodid and 8 argasid genera.
 On the eastern coast of Australia, the paralysis tick I holocyclus (and to a lesser extent I cornuatus and I hirstii, in which morphologic classification has been shown to be unreliable) causes the most severe form of tick paralysis, with a mortality of as much as 10% in dogs (usually 4%–5%), irrespective of therapy.